-Library and IT facilities
+Library and IT Facilities

-The UEA Library contains more than 800,000 books and journals, as well as extensive collections of specialist materials.
-15,000 new titles are added to its stock each year.
+The UEA Library contains more than 800,000 books and journals, as well as extensive collections of specialist materials; 15,000 new titles are added to its stock every year.
 Coin operated photocopiers are available within the library.
-The webpages include a catalogue search and helpsheets: https://portal.uea.ac.uk/library.
-Specific library web pages for CCN students are available to signpost to information or resources.
+The webpages include a catalogue search and helpsheets: Library - Library - UEA.
+Some further information on resources for CCN students is available here.

-As noted above CCN students are entitled to a UEA Campus Card.
+As noted above, CCN students are entitled to a UEA campus card.
 With a valid campus card you can access the following:

-- UEA library building, open twenty four hours a day, seven days a week - Library borrowing & reservation of on loan books using campus card - 'walk-in' access to most electronic resources on campus (using a day pass) - Photocopying (payment by cash on the two coin-operated machines) - IT account on request - Library catalogue and help sheets via the web - Separate web pages to help college students find information or resources.
+- UEA Library Building open 24 hours a day, seven days a week - Library borrowing and reservation of on loan books - 'Walk-In' access to most electronic resources on campus (using a day pass) - Photocopying (payment by cash on the two coin-operated machines) - IT account on request - Library Catalogue and help sheets via the web - Separate web pages to help college students find information and resources some of these services may be available via the College's Information Store